What is 'week one' of feeding?

 I want to share my thoughts on what I believe is actually week one and when you should start feeding your plants hydroponic plant food.

 A lot of feeding charts don’t actually indicate when week one is, and a lot of customers and enquiring gardeners are just as confused.

-Most week 1 feeding charts look overwhelming.
+Most 'week one' feeding charts look overwhelming.
 Why is that?

 A seedling takes around 2-4 weeks before it is considered a young plant, during this period its main purpose is, metabolic chlorophyll formation.

-If our seedling is only 10cms in height, it’s not going to be able to distribute full strength nutrition at a dose we would give to a full sized plant.
+If our seedling is only 10cms in height, it’s not going to be able to distribute full strength hydroponic nutrients at a dose we would normally give to a full sized plant.

 I would suggest to grow the seedling for approx. 3-4 weeks using a weak nutrient solution and adding a root booster in conjunction to stimulate the roots, this will help the seedling develop a nice root structure far quicker and set it up for full strength food.
 This is known as the foundational phase of growing that many growers ignore which will reduce overall yield.

-There are EC/PPM meters that growers can purchase, this helps the grower understand the strength of their nutrient solution.
+There are EC/PPM meters that growers should purchase, this helps the grower understand the strength of their nutrient solution.
 They are critical tools for most growers.

 Seedlings: 0.3 - 0.6 EC for approx. 2-4 weeks